-- For contracts with intergenerational mutualisation the annual cohorts requirement adds complexity and does not bring benefits in terms of the resulting information (reporting the profit earned from different generations would represent an artificial allocation of profits and as such would not be useful information, as this does not reflect the contractual and economic characteristics of intergenerationally-mutualised contracts). - The view that for intergenerationally-mutualised contracts the annual cohorts are essential to provide useful information to users in not shared by all the user groups.
+- 35 For contracts with intergenerational mutualisation the annual cohorts requirement adds complexity and does not bring benefits in terms of the resulting information (reporting the profit earned from different generations would represent an artificial allocation of profits and as such would not be useful information, as this does not reflect the contractual and economic characteristics of intergenerationallymutualised contracts). - 36 The view that for intergenerationally-mutualised contracts the annual cohorts are essential to provide useful information to users in not shared by all the user groups.
 EFRAG's outreach run in 2019 with European users specialising in the insurance sector has reported that a number of them consider that the use of annual cohorts is not appropriate (e.g. the results of the mutualised business should be at a level of aggregation that is aligned with how management manages the business, annual cohorts would create volatility due to accounting mismatches).

 - 37 Those users said that the resulting information of applying the annual cohorts requirement will not reflect the level at which pricing, monitoring of profitability as well as risk management of insurance contracts is undertaken in most cases as this is generally done at a portfolio level. - 38 They also consider that when the share in the returns is contractually determined jointly for all policyholders, the entity has no reason to monitor profitability and manage contracts at a lower level of aggregation.
-As a consequence, the allocation to annual cohorts cannot "appropriately" reflect the legal and economic features of such contracts. - 39 Some refer to the IASB's acknowledgement that the costs of the annual cohort requirement might exceed the benefits for a very limited population of contracts and consider this conclusion incorrect given the size of population affected in Europe.
+As a consequence, the allocation to annual cohorts cannot "appropriately" reflect the legal and economic features of such contracts. - 39 Some consider that the IASB acknowledged that the costs of the annual cohort requirement might exceed the benefits for a very limited population of contracts is incorrect.